If any example is broken, or if you’d like to add an example to this page, feel free to raise an issue on our Github repository.

 Check out the Tune tutorials page for guides on how to use Tune with your preferred machine learning library.

-async_hyperband_example: Example of using a Trainable class with AsyncHyperBandScheduler.
+async_hyperband_example: Example of using a simple tuning function with AsyncHyperBandScheduler.

-hyperband_example: Example of using a Trainable class with HyperBandScheduler.
-Also uses the Experiment class API for specifying the experiment configuration.
+hyperband_function_example: Example of using a Trainable function with HyperBandScheduler.
 Also uses the AsyncHyperBandScheduler.

 pbt_function: Example of using the function API with a PopulationBasedTraining scheduler.